MMBazel/MMBazel/README.md

 ### 🌱 In my free time I love 🎨
-  * lifting weights
+  * lifting weights 🏋️‍♀️
-  * designing micro-capsule collections for fashion
+  * designing clothes 👗
-  * traveling the world through my taste buds and cookbook collection
+  * traveling the world from my kitchen 👩🏻‍🍳
-  * diving into the nuts of bolts of areas like nutrition, motorcycles, painting & music
+  * painting, motorcycles, & dancing 💃

 ### 🤔  I'm currently thinking about 💡
   * How to solve cold start problems in real estate, deal with long user life cycles, & detangle historic bias from recommendations (Sidewalk.ai)